Khan/style-guides/style/react.md

 *Never* use jQuery for DOM manipulation.

+Use native promises instead of jQuery promises.

 Try to avoid using jQuery plugins.
 When necessary, wrap the jQuery plugin with a React component so you only have to touch the jQuery once.

-You can use `$.ajax` (but no other function) for network communication.
+You can use `$.ajax` (but no other function, such as $.post) for network communication.

 #### Reuse standard components.

-If possible, re-use existing "dumb" components (pure components that emit html directly).
-If you write a new one, as soon as it finds one other client put it in a shared location.
+If possible, re-use existing components, especially low-level, pure components that emit html directly.
+If you write a new such one, and it finds a user in a different project, put it in a shared location such as the react.js package.

-The standard shared location for useful components provided *by the React team* is the `react-components` package in `javascript-packages.json`.
+The standard shared location for useful components that have been opensourced is the `react-components.js` package in `javascript-packages.json`.
 This includes components such as these:

 * `SetIntervalMixin` - provides a setInterval method so something can be